Battle of Las Guásimas: Aftermath

 Both sides emerged satisfied with their perceived "little victory."
 Rubín had conducted a successful rearguard operation while guaranteeing the safety of his forces, moving away from the menacing, large-caliber guns of the U.S. Navy along the coast and connecting with the Spanish defenders of Santiago.
-After satisfactorily drawing "first blood" at Las Guasimas, Wheeler concentrated the U.S. Volunteer V Corp with General Calixto García's 5,000 Cubans and invested Santiago's first lines of defense.
+After satisfactorily drawing "first blood" at Las Guásimas, Wheeler concentrated the U.S. Volunteer V Corp with General Calixto García's 5,000 Cubans and invested Santiago's first lines of defense.
 American morale and confidence soared.

 The position at Sevilla, briefly occupied by American forces, turned out to be of little value for the aimed advance towards Santiago.
 General Shafter considered installing his headquarters at La Redonda once the landing was completed, moving it afterwards to El Pozo.
 The Spanish retreat did unbar the way to the strong points that covered Santiago on the east side, mainly Fort Aguadores, San Juan Hill, Canosa, El Caney, and Fort El Viso, where a set of bloody battles would be waged on July 1.
-Many of the Spanish officers and soldiers that fought at Las Guasimas de Sevilla were to be in the fight again at the bloody encounter of San Juan Hill.
+Many of the Spanish officers and soldiers that fought at Las Guásimas de Sevilla were to be in the fight again at the bloody encounter of San Juan Hill.

 Although Colonel Gonzalez Clavel was criticized by some U.S. officers for not taking part in the attack, he had in fact acted in accordance with military protocol and his directives from General Lawton, the supreme authority during the landing, the Headquarters' orders being not to advance until the landing was completed.
 Gonzalez Clavel's actions were warmly approved by General Lawton and General Calixto Garcia.
 Moreover, historical scrutiny of the operation has suggested the Americans erred badly in pursuing a frontal attack against a Spanish position which might have been turned or enveloped with much less difficulty; had the Spaniards elected to hold their ground, Wheeler may have sustained a very severe defeat.
 An officer with the Rough Riders reflected: "It is a good thing we are not at war with England or Germany or France, for we should not last a week."

 The Spanish deployment around Santiago has likewise been sternly criticized.
-Observers faulted Linares for failing to challenge the American disembarkation at Siboney altogether and Rubín for yielding the ridges at Las Guasimas—despite orders to this effect—to an American column that had failed to eject him.
+Observers faulted Linares for failing to challenge the American disembarkation at Siboney altogether and Rubín for yielding the ridges at Las Guásimas—despite orders to this effect—to an American column that had failed to eject him.
 One historian suggested the Spaniards could not oppose the American advance without exposing themselves to a potentially devastating bombardment from long-range naval guns.
 The inefficacy of American naval gunfire against shore-based positions throughout the war may cast doubt on this assertion.